 Why is it important to focus on how climate change impacts women?

 The Commonwealth Gender Integration for Climate Action report found that “underrepresentation of women in climate policies and plans, poor access to climate finance, technologies, and lack of capacity for effective decision-making compounds inequality.”

 Saint Lucia is an example of how important it is to focus on both gender equality and climate change.
-With Saint Lucia's Chief Sustainable Development and Environment Officer stating that “Noteworthy, women have assumed entrepreneurial roles over regular farming skills, in women-only farming groups.
+Saint Lucia's Chief Sustainable Development and Environment Officer states that “Noteworthy, women have assumed entrepreneurial roles over regular farming skills, in women-only farming groups.
 Consequently, as entrepreneurs, women can actively influence the strategic decision-making requirements necessary for the agriculture sector to become more climate-resilient”